j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 From your USA User Account (usa_user in this example), go to the cloud console and then the Dataproc UI<br><br>
 Make sure to select the project you created at the beginning of the lab.
 In this example, the project is 'biglake-demov4'.
 <br><br>
+#Next:

-Click on the usa-dataproc-cluster link<br>
+1. Click on the usa-dataproc-cluster link<br>
-Then click on the 'WEB INTERFACES' link <br>
+2. Then click on the 'WEB INTERFACES' link <br>
-Scroll to the bottom of the page and you should see a link for 'Jupyter Lab' <br>
+3. Scroll to the bottom of the page and you should see a link for 'Jupyter Lab' <br>
-Click on the 'Jupyter Lab' link and this should bring up a new tab as shown below:
+4. Click on the 'Jupyter Lab' link and this should bring up a new tab as shown below:
 ![PICT4](./images/jupyter1.png)
 <br><br>
 In Jupyter, Click on File..New Launcher and then Terminal (at bottom of screen under 'Other' <br>